Chapter 6 of MURDERER'S ROW: A PASTOR STEPHEN GRANT NOVEL...

 Salty called out to his players, “Anyone interested in the team prayer, now’s the time under the maple on the other side of the seats.”

-Twenty of the 24 players wandered over, and formed a circle around Tom, Stephen and Zack.
+Twenty of the 24 players wandered over, and formed a

 Tom said, “I think you’ve all met us, but just in case, I’m Father Tom Stone from St. Bart’s Anglican Church in Eastport, and these two gentlemen are Pastors Stephen Grant and Zack Charmichael, both from St. Mary’s Lutheran Church in Manorville.
 The fourth member of our so-called chaplain team, whom you will see on occasion, is Father Ron McDermott from St. Luke’s Catholic Church in Center Moriches.
 As I announced before, we’re here to lead prayer before each of your home games, and to help you out individually in terms of any spiritual needs, or if you just need someone to talk to about, well, pretty much anything.
 One of us will be at each game, and feel free to contact any of us at other times.”